 Market Maps

-AWS revenue grew 20% but operating income only 14% in FY2025.
-The cloud reset is margin compression during the AI capex wave, read from the 10-K.
+AWS margin compression is real: revenue grew 20% but operating income only 14% in FY2025.
+Read the cloud reset and AI capex squeeze from the 10-K.

 An antique brass pressure gauge on dark slate with its gold needle swung near a threshold, low-key editorial lighting